Trophy Alaska Caribou Sheep Hunting List Alaska Moose

 Hooded Sweatshirt Fleece

-Knives 2 small, light, folding knives.
-Include 1 Swiss Army Knife.
+Knives Two small, light, sharpened folding knives.
+Include 1 Swiss Army knife.
 Carry in two places.

 License In a ziplock in a secured pocket